MarcWeber/tsmono/README.md

   tsmono push-with-dependencies --shell-on-change --git-push-remote-location-name origin --run-remote-command 'user@host:typescript:git pull; tsmono --update --link-to-links'
   # pushes multiple repositories to a remote location optionally pulilng them, too.
   # great for keeping a test or server inv up to date with your local changes

+  tsmono list-dependencies
+  # just lists all dependencies so that you can pack them manually

 ```

 Think about this: